acekreations/craig_xyz/source/index.md

 ## Endeavours

 I’ve started more businesses than I can remember.
 Not a single one of those business has ever out earned my day job.
 I tell you this because I think it’s important to acknowledge our failures, and recognize that with every failure there was great success in learning.
-I may have never been able to quit my day job to work for myself but I learned how to incorporate a partnership, I learned accounting, marketing, material sourcing, budgeting, taxes, product market fit,
+I may have never been able to quit my day job but I've gained several college degrees worth of knowlegde in the process.

 {{footer.md}}